-Thomas Giovanni is Counsel to the Justice Program at the Brennan Center.
+Thomas Giovanni was Counsel to the Justice Program at the Brennan Center.
+As a former public defender, Giovanni works with defenders to implement holistic practices and secure the right to counsel, which can reduce mass incarceration.
 He has expertise in criminal justice, criminal procedure and trial practice, public defense, and pretrial proceedings.
 His work focuses on eliminating unnecessary incarceration, reducing racial disparities in the justice system, and improving public defense services.
 He is also Director of the Community-Oriented Defender Network, a network housed in the Brennan Center’s Justice Program, composed of defender offices from across the country, dedicated to using their skills to improve the lives of clients and the communities in which they live.

 Need to Know, PBS, 3/30/12